localiser/CK2Plus-Core/README.md

 - Added new CoA patterns from 1.05 to Heraldry mod.
 - Fixed a bug that was causing the game to crash if you tried to start after 1204.
 - Characters can now plot to assassinate rivals.
-- Rï¿½gen is now a de jure part of Pomerania.
+- Rügen is now a de jure part of Pomerania.
 - Now uses vanilla death reasons instead of death causes mod.

 1.02: